SumoLogic/sumologic-documentation/docs/dashboards-new/dashboard-new-faqs.md

 ![Logs and metrics query options.png](/img/dashboards-new/dashboard-new-faqs/Logs-and-metrics-query-options.png)

 If you are in a time series panel, you can only graph items over time.
-This means that every logs query must be [timesliced](../../05Search/Search-Query-Language/Search-Operators/timeslice.md "timeslice") if you are going to graph it in a time series chart.
+This means that every logs query must be [timesliced] (../../05Search/Search-Query-Language/Search-Operators/timeslice.md "timeslice") if you are going to graph it in a time series chart.
 If you want to count across categories, pick a category chart.